-Rich & creamy Chocolate Peanut Butter Truffles are a decadent treat made healthier with Greek yogurt, maple syrup, natural peanut butter, & dark chocolate.
+Rich & creamy Chocolate Peanut Butter Truffles are a decadent gluten-free treat made healthier with Greek yogurt, maple syrup, natural peanut butter, & dark chocolate.

 Chocolate and peanut butter are a classic combo, but it wasn’t until I was an adult that I really appreciated their charisma.
 Once I did, I couldn’t get enough.